cjj1977/gpt_arcane_paintbrush/art_styles.md

 of the character.
 * Art Style: A study will be in the style of Leonardo Da Vinci, using charcoal pencil, with plain white backgrounds.
-* Format: A study will have a 4:3 landscape aspect ratio.
+* Format: A study will have a 1024x1024 (Square) aspect ratio.

 ### Sketch